miem215/4DoF_Arm_FaultDetection/README.md

 As shown in the high-pass filtered residual analysis above, the stabilized system response successfully unmasks the injected faults:
 * **Time-Domain Stabilization:** The Accel and Torque Residuals for Joint 2 (Shoulder) and Joint 3 (Elbow) now remain tightly bounded around zero, proving the controller successfully tracks the trajectory despite the severe stiffness degradation.
 * **Fault Isolation (Frequency Domain):** In the Accel and Torque Spectrums, a massive, distinct peak is clearly visible at exactly 6.0 Hz on Joint 2.
-This perfectly isolates the injected harmonic torque disturbance (e.g., a simulated gear mesh defect).
+This correctly isolates the injected harmonic torque disturbance (e.g., a simulated gear mesh defect).
 * **Kinematic Coupling:** The analysis successfully captures the physical realities of the interconnected multi-body system, showing how the 6.0 Hz vibration propagates dynamically into the downstream Joint 3.

 By achieving this level of control stability, the residuals become purely symptomatic of the physical hardware, paving the way for the real-time parameter estimation layer.